Function of the T12 vertebra

-The T12 vertebra is the last vertebra in the thoracic region of the spine, which is generally defined as being the middle back.
-It is also the largest vertebra in its region because the thoracic vertebrae increase in size as they go down the back in order to compensate for an increasing weight load.
+The T12 vertebra is the last vertebra in the thoracic region of the spine, which is generally defined as the upper-middle back.
+It is also the largest and strongest vertebra in its region because the thoracic vertebrae increase in size as they go down the back in order to compensate for an increasing weight load.

-If you are experiencing pain in any of these areas, see your primary care physician.
-After a thorough examination and x-rays, your doctor should be able to confirm a diagnosis.
-If your discomfort is not due to trauma, cancer, infection, or scoliosis, it is possible that you have sustained some damage to the intervertebral discs above or below the T12 vertebra.
+If you are experiencing pain in any of these areas, you should schedule an appointment with your primary care doctor.
+After a thorough examination and X-rays, your doctor should be able to confirm a diagnosis for the cause of your pain.
+If your discomfort is not due to trauma, cancer, infection or scoliosis, then it is possible that you have sustained some damage to the discs above or below the T12 vertebra.

 T12 vertebra conditions can often be treated with conservative methods of treatment, such as pain medication, physical therapy and chiropractic treatment as directed by your doctor.
 If spine surgery is needed after conservative treatment has been exhausted for several weeks or months, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.